Wellington School, Bebington: History

 Until 1968–1969, the school's official uniform, supplied by Messrs Watson Prickard of North John Street, Liverpool, consisted of both a winter and spring blazer in a deep bottle green, and a summer blazer, which was striped in the school colours: green, yellow, black and red.
 Both had matching caps.

 The school had four houses, each with its own colour: School (red), Frobisher (blue), Grenville (black) and Marlborough (green).

 The school's "Notes for Boys" were issued to every boy in the 1960s and were contained in a small green card-covered booklet with the school's coat of arms and motto on the front, the contents of which the prefects expected each boy to learn by heart.
 They were known as "The Ten Commandments", and covered aspects of a boy's conduct and appearance: for example, " long hair among boys is effeminate, grotesque and unhygienic".
 New boys were also expected to learn the words of the school song, which was sung at the annual Prize Giving, held at Hulme Hall, Port Sunlight, and the school hymn, "Now thank we all our God".

 School fees in 1968–1969 were 48 guineas per term without extras, and luncheon was half a crown per day.
 By the late 1960s, pupils numbered around 240.

-Mr Fogg's political views were evident in the granting to the whole school a half holiday in 1970, following the fall of the Wilson government.
+Fogg's political views were evident in the granting to the whole school a half holiday in 1970, following the fall of the Wilson government.

 The school consciously attempted to ensure that the ethos and conduct of its pupils and its assistant masters (who taught in gowns) maintained a standard that would have been expected before the Second World War.
 Its values ran firmly against the prevailing counterculture of the 1960s and 1970s.
 During this time, the academic staff and the prefects both administered corporal punishment.